Beth E. Snitz, PhD

 Selected Publications

-Snitz BE, Chang Y, Tudorascu DL, Lopez OL, Lopresti, DeKosky ST, Carlson MC, Cohen AD, Kamboh MI, Aizenstein HJ, Klunk WE, and Kuller LH.
+Snitz BE, Chang Y, Tudorascu DL, Lopez OL, Lopresti BJ, DeKosky ST, Carlson MC, Cohen AD, Kamboh MI, Aizenstein HJ, Klunk WE. & Kuller LH.
 Predicting resistance to amyloid-beta deposition and cognitive resilience in the oldest-old.
-In press, Neurology.
+Neurology.
+2020 Aug 25;95(8):e984-94.
+PMID: 32699143; PMCID: PMC7668550

 Snitz BE, Wang T, Cloonan YK, Jacobsen E, Chang CH, Hughes TF, Kamboh MI, Ganguli M. Risk of progression from subjective cognitive decline to mild cognitive impairment: The role of study setting.
 Alzheimers Dement.
 2018 Jun;14(6):734-742. doi: 10.1016/j.jalz.2017.12.003.
-Epub 2018 Jan 18.
 PMID: 29352855; PMCID: PMC5994356.

-Zhao Y, Tudorascu DL, Lopez OL, Cohen AD, Mathis CA, Aizenstein HJ, Price JC, Kuller LH, Kamboh MI, DeKosky ST, Klunk WE, Snitz BE.
-Amyloid β Deposition and Suspected Non-Alzheimer Pathophysiology and Cognitive Decline Patterns for 12 Years in Oldest Old Participants Without Dementia.
+Zhao Y, Tudorascu DL, Lopez OL, Cohen AD, Mathis CA, Aizenstein HJ, Price JC, Kuller LH, Kamboh MI, DeKosky ST, Klunk WE, & Snitz BE.
+Amyloid β deposition and suspected non-Alzheimer pathophysiology and cognitive decline patterns for 12 Years in oldest old participants without dementia.
 JAMA Neurol.
 2018 Jan 1;75(1):88-96. doi: 10.1001/jamaneurol.2017.3029.
 PMID: 29114732; PMCID: PMC5833487.